shawnewallace/shawnewallace.github.com/resume.md

 ---

 # Shawn Wallace
-The best way to contact me is through the social media links in the footer or by email at shawn@wshawn.com.
+The best way to get in contact is through the social media links in the footer or by email at shawn@wshawn.com.

 ## Objective
 Highly accomplished Principal Architect with 25+ years of experience in designing and delivering scalable and innovative software solutions.
 Seeking a challenging position as a Principal Architect in an organization to leverage experience in guiding teams through complex technology transformations and driving business success.